 This summer, join the Columbans in Washington, D.C to learn about how you can become a better advocate for social justice.

-During this retreat-like experience, you will learn how to bring the good news of peace and justice to policymakers in government and to leaders in your local communities.
+During this experience, you will learn how to bring the good news of peace and justice to policymakers in government and to leaders in your local communities.
 By participating in the Columban Center's "Advocacy Immersion Program," you will:

 - Deepen your spirituality in the Columban tradition and through Catholic social teaching.*